jaguar48/image-filter-web-application/README.md

 # Udagram Image Filtering Application automated with docker

 This is an image filter microservice application that uses Kubernetes and Travis CI for scalable deployment..
-The initialchallenge was setting up an automatic deployment pipeline which was made possible with Travis CI.
+The initial challenge was setting up an automatic deployment pipeline which was made possible with Travis CI.
 The CI built the image and pushed it to DockerHub.
 I also had to write Kubernetes manifest files for the microservice where I did load balancing, Scaling, Self healings on the pods.
 Deployment was also triggered by Travis CI.
 You can find the attached screenshots on the project folders.